openqquantify/Windows-WinDbg-CPU-Process-Toolkit/README.md

 This toolkit analyzes all the running processes by leveraging the Windows SDK and collects data for analysis and machine learning classification.

 ## Installation 🛠️
+Make sure to run as Administrator if it is giving you compile or run-time issues.
 1. **Clone the Repository**:
     ```sh
     git clone https://github.com/YourUsername/Windows-WinDbg-CPU-Process-Toolkit.git